Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 McGonagall's face during that scene.
 Hats off to Maggie, because she looks so heartrendingly wreaked, you just feel your soul aching.

 Speaking of Lavender, her death in the film.
 Yes, she's annoying and silly in HBP- but she's still fighting right along with Harry, Ron, and Hermione.
 And it's Hermione who kills Greyback, who is happily eating Lavender.
 It really drives home the common theme of Anyone Can Die.
-This troper loved to hate Lavender throughout the series, but bawled when she died.
-Ofo

-TT managed to stay straight-faced when it actually happened.
 The worst part is probably in the aftermath.
 It's almost blink-and-you-miss-it, but there's a two- or three-second scene of Parvati and Professor Trelawney sitting in shocked grief over Lavender's dead body.
 Trelawney covers Lavender's body and simply says, "She's gone."
 Of course, not only were Parvati and Lavender hardly ever seen apart in the books, but the two were possibly the only students portrayed as holding Trelawney in high esteem.
 Many were indifferent to her, and most (even among the professors) regarded her as something of a joke.

 Fred and George were together for everything, and after the battle is over, and everyone is cheering, George glances over at where Fred would be, seeking to share in the joy with him.
 It had become automatic.
 It doesn't immediately dawn on George that Fred is not with him and never will be again.
 It kind of makes you feel bad for everyone who's lost a twin.